elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 In this chapter we have built a simple router as a way to explore the distributed features of Elixir and the Erlang <abbr title="Virtual Machine">VM</abbr>, and learned how to configure its routing table.
 This is the last chapter in our Mix and  <abbr title="Open Telecom Platform">OTP</abbr> guide.

 Throughout the guide, we have built a very simple distributed key-value store as an opportunity to explore many constructs like generic servers, event managers, supervisors, tasks, agents, applications and more.
-Not only that, we have written tests for the whole application, getting familiar with ExUnit, and learned how to use the Mix build tool to accomplish a wide range of tasks.
+Not only that, we have written tests for the whole application, got familiar with ExUnit, and learned how to use the Mix build tool to accomplish a wide range of tasks.

 If you are looking for a distributed key-value store to use in production, you should definitely look into [Riak](http://basho.com/riak/), which also runs in the Erlang <abbr title="Virtual Machine">VM</abbr>.
 In Riak, the buckets are replicated, to avoid data loss, and instead of a router, they use [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) to map a bucket to a node.
 A consistent hashing algorithm helps reduce the amount of data that needs to be migrated when new nodes to store buckets are added to your infrastructure.